[Dnsmasq-discuss] Monthly posting

 from dnsmasq", "My DNS requests don't get forwarded" or another

-Use real DNS tools like `dig` instead of `ping`.
+Use real DNS tools like `dig` or `host` instead of `ping`.

 A `.pcap`-file that can be fetched with `wget`